 Break-up dramas in Sweden

-We caught up with David Fardmar to talk about the film.
+We spoke with David Färdmar about the film.

 What was your inspiration for this story?

 It started as kind of a therapeutic writing process, after my second break up from a four-year relationship, to try to pin-point what went wrong with those two relationships – to see if I could find a pattern in how I acted.
 But then, it evolved into something more and bigger when I started to talk about break-ups and separations with my friends.
 For me, it was a very personal story, but then I realised that it also was a very universal story about love, and about love that’s lost.

 I can’t deny that one of the characters is more based on ‘me’ and the other one is a mix of my two ex-es, but I’ve just tried to create two interesting characters that I want to portray and see on the big screen.
 It’s fiction, not a documentary.
 When I look at the film now, I don’t really see myself or my exes on the screen, I just see Adrian and Hampus.